Swissman1/hornets-nest-evolution-project/Readme.md

 3.  **Open the project in QGIS:**
     * Launch QGIS.
     * Go to `Project` in the menu bar and select `Open...`.
-    * Navigate to the location of the `.qgz` or `.qgs` file within the cloned repository and open it.
+    * Navigate to the location of the `Main Project.qgz` file within the cloned repository and open it.

-The QGIS project should now load, displaying the digitized historical infrastructure layers.
+The QGIS project should now load, displaying the project, with most layers on, and the map is ready to be examined.
+Feel free to play around with the project for your own tinkering. you can always re-fetch a copy, and you are not altering the orginal copy.
+If you want to contribute, see [Contributor Expectations](#contributor-expectations)

 ## Using the Temporal Controller

-QGIS has a powerful Temporal Controller that allows you to visualize data across time.
-This project is configured to leverage this functionality for viewing historical snapshots.
+QGIS has a Temporal Controller that allows you to visualize data across time by simply sliding, or animating.
+We have leveraged that for being able to quickly visualize by default, historical accumlation of features.
+Alternately by changing the properties

 ### Viewing Time Snapshots